Professional Health & Social Care MSc

 Develop your skills and knowledge as a health and social care practitioner with this flexibly structured MSc course.

-The Professional Health & Social Care MSc will develop you as a practitioner.
-You will develop skills that allow you to research, evaluate and innovate practice in order to improve health and social care settings.
+The Professional Health & Social Care MSc will help you develop as a current practitioner allowing you to research, evaluate, and innovate your existing practice.

 - School – Health Sciences